dwyl/ateam-proposal/README.md

 ## Next 3 months

-+ People will continue to have multiple choices
+## Financials
++ Commission structure for bringing in clients and projects will exist and is one of the things that needs to be researched in the next month

 ## What people value
 + Areas of responsibility/accountability